sav-che/TL-2/Authors/Braun, Waldemar {std. W. Braun}.md

-> [!cite] BHL link: this entry starts at [page 36](https://www.biodiversitylibrary.org/item/103861#page/46/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 36](https://www.biodiversitylibrary.org/page/33266343) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Braun, Waldemar (1883-?), German physician and botanist, Baden-Baden born (18 Jan 1883), educated at the humanistic Gymnasium Rastatt, studied medicine at the universities of Würzburg, Strassburg and Berlin, med. exam.
 1916, Dr. med.
 Berlin 1919, practicing in a gynaecological clinic for three years, military physician on active duty 1916-1919, from 1925 dedicating himself to botanical and cytological studies, Dr. phil.
-Berlin 1930. (*W. Braun*).
+Berlin 1930.
+**Abbreviated name**: *W. Braun*

 #### Herbarium and types